megawac/MutationObserver.js/README.md

 * **attributes**: Set to truthy if mutations to target's children are to be observed.
 * **attributeFilter**: Set to an array of attribute local names (without namespace) if not all attribute mutations need to be observed.
 * **attributeOldValue**: doesn't do anything attributes are always called with old value
+* **characterData**: currently follows Mozilla's implementation in that it will only watch `textNodes` values and not, like in webkit, where setting .innerHTML will add a characterData mutation.

 ### Performance

-By default, the polyfill will check observed nodes about 25 times per second (~30 ms interval) for mutations.
-Try running the [JSLitmus tests in the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html).
-From my tests of expected case (no mutations), ie9 can run the `childList` algorithm on an element with 50 children about 2800 times/sec enabled and ``subtree` on an element with 250 sub-children 550 times.
-Set `MutationObserver_period` to change the interval.
+By default, the polyfill will check observed nodes about 25 times per second (30 ms interval) for mutations.
+Try running [these jsperf.com tests](jsperf.com/mutationobserver-shim) and the JSLitmus tests in the test suite for usage performance tests.

+From my tests observing any size element without `subtree` enabled is relatively cheap.
+Although I've optimized the subtree check to the best of my abilities it can be costly on large trees.
+You can draw your own conclusions based on the tests noting that you can expect the `mo` to do its check 28+ times a second.

+Although supported, I'd recommend against watching `attributes` on the `subtree` on large structures, as the check is complex and expensive on terrible hardware like my phone :(

 ### Dependencies and Compatibility